JackBro/SmiteESPAimbot/README.md

 Credits: x86asm, uNrEaL, Tamimego, SystemFiles, R00T88, _silencer, the1domo, K@N@VEL, TheFeckless, ccman32, poink

-Included in source files, credits to the original people who did massive reverse engineering work in Unreal3Engine.

 Modifications from typical U3E games:

 - ProcessEvent is not a virtual function.
 Use a simple 5 BYTE JMP hook, rather than VMT hook.